Navigation

 Life

-The “Queen of the Stones,” as she is acknowledged by competitors and fans, due to her prestigious stone lifting ability, has established numerous world records in various forms of the event, as well as dumbbell pressing.
+The “Queen of the Stones,” as she is acknowledged by competitors and fans, due to her prestigious stone lifting ability, has established numerous world records in various forms of the event, as well as in dumbbell pressing.
 She works in NHS community nursing and is a mother of two.

 Donna is not a full-time athlete and needs to fit training in around her hectic work life and children, which is the sport’s biggest challenge for her.
 She performs much of her training at home, outdoors, in all weather conditions, including rain, wind and snow!